 In 2016, Pagnia fulfilled an inspiring dream of hers.
 She executively produced and released her third album, Plhis Suab, a bold evolution of her voice and an exploration of dark, complex issues within love, family, community, & dreams.

-Empowering fans to love themselves and unapologetically live the life they imagine is Pagnia's purpose.
+Pagnia’s purpose is to empower fans to love themselves and unapologetically live the life they imagine.

 With that, Pagnia excitedly anticipates the future with the intention to share her vision with fans through unique avenues of inspiration, performance, and creation.